ConsBiol-unibern/SDMtune/cran-comments.md

 ## R CMD check results
 0 errors | 0 warnings | 0 notes

-This solves the errors in checks
+This solves the error in donttest.
+I could not reproduce the error for macos with arm architecture.
+From the message it looks like a crash given that the check stops after an if statement without any error message.